 Pakistan.
-Due to a growing number of Pakistanis living overseas, the government now recognizes dual citizenship for Pakistani citizens under most circumstances.
-However, dual citizens are forbidden from certain voting rights, serving in the military, or holding any number of public offices, or even civil servant jobs.
+Due to a growing number of Pakistanis living overseas, the government now recognizes dual citizenship for Pakistan citizens under most circumstances.
+However, dual citizens are forbidden from certain voting rights, serving in the military, or holding any number of public offices or even civil servant jobs.
 Not a bad trade-off.

 Panama.* Technically, Panama forbids dual citizenship.
 In practice, however, things are a bit different.
 During the naturalization process, the Panamanian government will require you to take an oath that includes the renunciation of your previous citizenship.
 Nevertheless, many countries (including the United States) don’t recognize this oath as part of relinquishing your existing citizenship.
 That being said, second residence (and an eventual second passport) in Panama can be obtained rather easily by citizens of any of 50 “friendly nations” — namely most Western countries — making dual citizenship an important part of the country.

 Peru.
-Similar to many other Latin countries, Peru’s constitution allows citizens of other Latin countries (including Spain) who have become naturalized citizens to maintain their previous nationality.
+Similar to some other Latin countries, Peru’s Constitution allows citizens of other Latin countries (including Spain) who become naturalized citizens to maintain their previous nationality.
 In practice, dual citizenship is allowed in many cases.